geosolutions-it/geoserver/geoserver/doc/en/developer/source/eclipse-guide/index.rst

      .. image:: ssl.jpeg

 On first time startup, a key store is created in ``<home directory>/.geoserver/keystore.jks``.
-The password is **changeit** and the key store contains a self signed certificate for the host name passed in the ``ssl.hostname`` parameter.
+The password is **changeit** and the key store contains a self-signed certificate for the host name passed in the ``ssl.hostname`` parameter.

 Test the SSL connection by opening a browser and entering
-**https://ux-desktop03.mc-home.local:8843/geoserver**.
-The browser should complain about the self singed certificate which does not hurt for test and development setups.
+**https://ux-desktop03.mc-home.local:8443/geoserver**.
+The browser should complain about the self-signed certificate which does not hurt for test and development setups.

 Eclipse preferences